 Practicalities

 Guadeloupe’s international airport is located about 5km north of the city centre and can be reached by using the local city bus lines AE1 and AE3.
-If you arrive or depart late at night you can either use one of the ubiquitous taxis or, if you’re a little crazy (like we are) and your bags aren’t too heavy, you can actually walk there, which takes about an hour from the centre of town.
+If you arrive or depart late at night you can either use one of many taxis making their rounds or, if you’re a little crazy (like we are) and your bags aren’t too heavy, you can actually walk there, which takes about an hour from the centre of town.

-When you plan on traversing the island by bus, note that there are two separate overland bus stations in the city.
-Gare Routière de Darboussier is located about 5 minutes south of the southeastern edge of the Place de la Victoire and has bus connections to places on Grande-Terre, the eastern half of the island.
+When you plan on traveling across the island by bus, note that there are two separate overland bus stations in the city.
+Gare Routière de Darboussier is located about 5 minutes south of the southeastern edge of Place de la Victoire and has bus connections to places on Grande-Terre, the eastern half of the island.

 Gare Routière de Bergevin is located directly to the north of the ferry terminal and the buses starting there go to destinations on Basse-Terre, the western half of Guadeloupe.

-You can also travel to Guadeloupe by ferry from the nearby island of Dominica, which is a cheaper and more atmospheric way than flying.
+You can also travel to Guadeloupe by ferry from the nearby island of Dominica, which is a cheaper and in my opinion, much more atmospheric way than flying.
 You can read everything you need to know about that in my guide here.

 A local bus network runs all over the city and up to the airport.
-It stops at most points of touristic interest, including Place de la Victoire, the Mémorial ACTe Museum and the two overland bus stations Gare Routière de Darboussier south of the centre and Gare Routière de Bergevin north-west of the centre.
+It stops at most of the places I mentioned, including Place de la Victoire, the Mémorial ACTe Museum and the two overland bus stations Gare Routière de Darboussier south of the centre and Gare Routière de Bergevin north-west of the centre.

 The latter is also located close to the ferry terminal for Dominica and Martinique as well as Marie Galante and the Îles des Saintes.

-At the time of writing, there are only a handful of budget choices in the city, one of them being the centrally located and cozy Green Hostel.
-Another affordable option would be, Au delà de la Porte du Bonheur.
+At the time of writing, there are only a handful of budget choices in the city, like the centrally located Green Hostel.
+Another affordable option would be Au delà de la Porte du Bonheur.

-Mid-range options are a bit more common and include Place de la Cathedrale Guesthouse, near the (…surprise;-) Cathedral.
-Appartements de luxe vue mer is one of the few top-end options in town, renting out spacious apartments right next to Place de la Victoire.
-Check out the map above for more options.
+Midrange options are a bit more common and include Place de la Cathedrale Guesthouse, near the (…surprise;-) Cathedral.
+Appartements de luxe vue mer is one of the few top-end options in town and has some spacious apartments right next to Place de la Victoire.
+Check out the map below for more options.

 There’s no shortage of restaurants and cafés in the city, especially in the area around Place de la Victoire and the Cathedral.
-If you’re on a tight budget, tasty sandwiches can be bought in the market area and out of small stalls that set up along the edges of the Place de la Victoire.
+If you’re looking for something cheap, we liked the tasty sandwiches that are sold out of small stalls along the edges of the Place de la Victoire.

 La Désirade Island, the perfect place to get away from it all